margaretmf/margaretmf.github.io/portfolio.md

 ## TOM(TOMRA) - Sustainable/Alternative Investing

 Before committing to a liberal arts program at UVA, I considered applying to UVA's Commerce School.
-While considering applying to the business school, I applied through a rigorous process to the Sustainable Investment group and pitched a cool stock, TOM(TMRAY).
+While considering applying to the business school, I applied through a rigorous process to the Sustainable Investment group and pitched a stock, TOM(TMRAY).
 Tomra, the company, creates sensor-based solutions for optimal resource productivity.
 Below is the research report I wrote before the pitch.

 <img class="picture" src="TOM(TMRAY)-ResearchReport_1.jpg">